mblakele/task-rebalancer/README.md

        xs:QName('RESPAWN'), true()),
       <options xmlns="xdmp:eval">
         <database>{ xdmp:database('DATABASE-NAME') }</database>
+        <modules>0</modules>
         <root>/PATH/TO/XQY/FILES/</root>
       </options>)

+This assumes the task-rebalancer code is on the local fileystem.
+If you have copied it into a modules database, replace the `modules` option accordingly.

 Be careful not to invoke `forests.xqy` multiple times, especially with `RESPAWN` set.
 Doing so should not damage your system,